mwilsnd/SkyrimSE-SmoothCam/README.md

-use3DMagicCrosshair | Enables the raycasted crosshair when magic is equiped hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount crosshairMinDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the maximum distance crosshairMaxDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the minimum distance
+use3DMagicCrosshair | Enables the raycasted crosshair when magic is equiped hideNonCombatCrosshair | Hides the crosshair when no weapon is drawn hideCrosshairMeleeCombat | Hides the crosshair when melee weapons are drawn enableCrosshairSizeManip | Enable size manipulation of the crosshair crosshairNPCHitGrowSize | When the 3D crosshair is over an NPC, grow the size of the crosshair by this amount crosshairMinDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the maximum distance crosshairMaxDistSize | Sets the size of the 3D crosshair when the player's aim ray is at the minimum distance